-Now a mix of retail and residential use.
+This old pub is now a mix of retail and residential use.

 The timber frame of the building dates from the 16th century, though the brick fronting is from the 19th.
 It was one of Ipswich's most ancient inns; one of only 24 listed in a town assessment of 1689.

 A Zeppelin airship destroyed part of the roof on 31st March 1916 and demolished an adjoining cottage killing one man.

 These premises were listed in the 1844 White's Suffolk Trades Directory with carriers operating from the inn to Debenham, Gislingham, Halesworth & Stradbroke.
 Carriers continued to operate from here until the 1920s.

 It's also listed at Common Quay, John Street and Quay.